-Minimalism was one of the last movements of the 20th century avant-garde that changed the history of visual arts.
-Frank Stella’s statement “What you see is what you see” became the motto of minimalists, rejecting the context and emphasizing a “straightforward reading” of an artwork.
-Learning from this lesson with full consistency, the material work of art was no longer needed.
-At the same time, it was fetishized, particularly through the commercial sale of minimalist works.
-Recently, post-minimalist aesthetics has dominated not only the world of art, but also life-style, ranging from design to the populist version of wabi-sabi or zen ‘shortcut’ guides.
+Minimalism was one of the last 20th century avant-garde movements that changed the history of visual arts.
+Frank Stella’s assertion “What you see is what you see” became the motto for the minimalists, rejecting the context and emphasizing the “straightforward reading” of an artwork.
+By embracing this approach into practice, the trivial notion of ‘materiality’ of art was no longer needed.
+At the same time, the commercial sale of minimalist artworks was fetishized.
+Consequently, the postminimalist aesthetic approach started dominating not only the art world but also the everyday life starting from design to the populist wabi-sabi as “shortcut” zen manuals.

-Due to a formal and semantic reduction, minimalism has begun to gain relevance in art, especially in the context of the climate crisis and overpopulation of the planet, fatigue caused by information overload, or appreciating the value of mistake and chance as a source of knowledge.
-The exhibition will therefore present works that may seem far from minimalism, or that criticize the commercial abuse of the aesthetics.
-The “organizing” point consists of six art pieces by six artists – six chapters of the exhibition, that lexically show several “rules” regulating the “grammar” of works, or that are derived from minimal art.
+Due to a formal and semantic reduction, minimalism has begun to gain relevance in art, especially in context of climate crisis and overpopulation of the planet, fatigue caused by information overload, and appreciation for the value of error and chance as source of new knowledge.
+At first glance, the exhibition may seem far from minimalism or perhaps a critic towards the commercial abuse of the aesthetics.
+However, the six artworks – the six chapters of the exhibition – grew out of and demonstrate the “rules” and “grammar” of minimalist aesthetics.

 The exhibition accompanies the Music Design Form Festival 2021, held by Mieczysław Karłowicz Philharmonic Hall in Szczecin and TRAFO Center for Contemporary Art in Szczecin.